-Biden May Add Stacey Abrams As Vice Presidential Candidate Immediately
+Joe Biden May Add Stacey Abrams As Vice Presidential Candidate Immediately

 — Axios (@axios) March 21, 2019

-Biden and Abrams met in Washington last week, per the Associated Press, although neither has commented on what was discussed.
+Biden and Abrams met in Washington last week, per The Associated Press, although neither has commented on what was discussed.
 Abrams has not endorsed Biden or any other candidate, nor has she ruled out running for president in 2020 herself.
 Some Democrats have asked that if Beto O’Rourke, who impressed lots of Democrats on his way to losing a Senate race in 2018, is running for president, why shouldn’t Abrams run as well?

-Abrams has also considered running for a U.S. Senate seat in Georgia in 2020, against Republican David Perdue, a move favored by Democratic Senate Minority Leader Charles Schumer.
-Abrams said, per the AP, that she will announce a decision about the Senate race in April.
+Abrams has also considered running for a U.S. Senate seat in Georgia in 2020 against Republican David Perdue, a move favored by Democratic Senate Minority Leader Charles Schumer.
+Abrams said, per the AP report, that she will announce a decision about the Senate race in April.